erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 1. To consume from one of the following topics:
     1. *pedestrians_geo_locations*
     2. *mobilized_geo_locations*
 2. To find a street or neighborhood name by the consumed point on the street's or neighborhood's geometry.
+This step depends on loading the relevant maps into the database according to the city code contained in each message (refer to the [Receiver](#receiver-service) service for further details).
 3. To produce the location (street or neighborhood) into one of the following topics:
     1. *pedestrians_streets* - each message is a pedestrian and a street name.
     2. *pedestrians_neighborhoods* - each message is a pedestrian and a neighborhood name.